jcellary/NetrunnerBuilder/README.md

 # NetrunnerBuilder
-Script for outputing Android Netrunner Card Game deck sorted in a way matching my card collection organisation.
+Script for outputing Android Netrunner Card Game deck sorted in a way matching my card collection organisation - that is first by faction and then by card number.
+This allows for faster physical deck construction when someone stores their card collection in this fashion.
 Sample output of the script can be seen in the sample_output.csv file.

 ## Installation